aardaakpinar/aardaakpinar/README.md

 ## 🔭 I’m currently working on 'a lot of things'.
  * Teknofest Projects
- * Learning new languages like JavaScript and Python
+ * Learning new languages like JavaScript and Go
- * Learning libraries like Vue.js and Front-End
+ * Learning libraries like Vue.js and React

 ## 😄 Pronouns
  * Turkish is my primary language.